Badminton-Indonesia urges probe into All England exclusion

 Indonesian Badminton Association (PBSI) chief Agung Firman Sampurna said he respected the BWF's decision but was still holding out hope of a reprieve for the players.

-"We'll still fighting for it, maybe there's a room open for us at the tournament," he told reporters.
+"We'll still fight for it, maybe there's a room open for us to play at the tournament," he told reporters.
 "But if we don't, we don't have to feel bad.
 We're champions who are postponed."

 The BWF had said earlier on Wednesday that the tournament would take place with a full complement of players after delaying the start to allow the re-testing of some player samples for COVID-19.